A Fairy Tale Writing Prompt!

 Welcome to Monday’s Muse!
 Every Monday morning of the school term in 2014, Write Away With Me will post a writing and/or storytelling activity that you can try with your class or your children at home.

 Providing a template or a storytelling model provides a solid structure for creating narratives.
-Rather than limiting creativity, it often allows students to soar because it reduces anxiety and the pressure of developing all the elements of a story at once.
-A good example of using a template or structure as a writing prompt, can be found in this activity we did at The Writer’s Club last year.
+Rather than limiting creativity, it often allows writers to soar because it reduces anxiety and the pressure of developing all the elements of a story at once.
+A good example of using a template or structure as a writing prompt can be found in this activity we did at The Writer’s Club last year.

 The Gingerbread Man is the focus of this writing activity.
 It’s a story structure with repetitive refrains and loved by all.

 Now let’s get started…

 - Read or retell the story of ‘The Gingerbread Man’ and briefly map the main elements of the story.